 Speaking of which, another way to make your customer service more effective is to make team knowledge easily accessible between everyone.
 Specifically, everyone should be able to quickly pull up a customer’s history and past conversations so that you’re not making them repeat themselves to different people.
-In fact, in a recent survey of consumers, 70% of respondents said they found it “very annoying” to be transferred to a different rep and have to explain their situation all over again.2
+In fact, in a recent survey of consumers, 70% of respondents in the Customer Communications Review said they found it “very annoying” to be transferred to a different rep and have to explain their situation all over again.

 If you use a call routing or interactive voice response system, design it in such a way to get your customers on the phone with someone who can actually answer their questions.
 Some tools can help you pull this off pretty easily—for example, RingCentral’s “answering rules” feature lets you route calls to the person who’s best suited for certain types of questions.
 Learn more about how it works here.